Phase II Research

 7. It mitigates water runoff through either permeability or designed retention and filtration.

 Stormwater can be filtered and retained in the Cable Corridor.
 It can then be moved either direction along the road to wherever it is desired, such as an aquifer or an agricultural area.

 The flexibility of this system allows owners (parking lots, driveways, city streets, etc.) the option of treating stormwater on site and then using it for irrigation, gray water, landscaping, etc.

 8. It is at a cost that allows it to be financially self-sustaining; meaning that the benefits of power generation and water runoff mitigation over the design life outweigh its initial cost.

-The combination of the power generation, leasing of the accompanying Cable Corridor to power and data companies, water runoff mitigation, and potential advertising (parking lots) should cover the costs of the system.
+The combination of the power generation, leasing of the accompanying Cable Corridor to power and data companies, water runoff mitigation, removing the need for line painting and snow plowing, and potential advertising (parking lots) should cover the costs of the system.
 None of this even takes into account the amount of subsidies available for renewable energy projects.